afrxx09/1dv408-Projekt/usecases/usecases_routing.md

 3. go to the relative url of the projekt: "mycontroller/theaction" (example: localhost/myProject/myController/theaction)

 ####Expected outcome
-	Exception error: Can not find controller class "mycontroller"
+	Exception error: Can not find controller class "myController"

 ###UC3 - Adding adding standard routes for controller
 1. UC1: step 1 and 2